Interaction Graphs: Exponentials: Introduction

-In a third paper, we explored a wide generalization of the graph framework\footnote{This generalization, or more precisely a fragment of it, already appeared in the author's PhD thesis \cite{seiller-phd}.}.
+In a third paper, we explored a wide generalisation of the graph framework\footnote{This generalisation, or more precisely a fragment of it, already appeared in the author's PhD thesis \cite{seiller-phd}.}.
 We introduced the notion of \emph{graphing} which we now informally describe.
-If $(X,\mathcal{B},\mu)$ is a measured space and $\mathfrak{m}$ is a monoid of measurable maps\footnote{For technical reasons, we in fact consider monoids of Borel-preserving non-singular maps \cite{seiller-goig}.} $X\rightarrow X$ (the internal law is composition), then a graphing in $\mathfrak{m}$ is a countable family of restrictions of elements of $\mathfrak{m}$ to measurable subsets.
-These restrictions of elements of $\mathfrak{m}$ are regarded as edges of a graph \emph{realized} as measurable (partial) maps.
-We showed that the notions of paths and cycles in a graphing could be defined.
+If $(X,\mathcal{B},\mu)$ is a measured space and $\mathfrak{m}$ is a monoid of measurable maps\footnote{For technical reasons, we in fact consider monoids of measurable-preserving non-singular maps \cite{seiller-goig}.} $X\rightarrow X$ (the internal law is composition), then a graphing in $\mathfrak{m}$ is a countable family of restrictions of elements of $\mathfrak{m}$ to measurable subsets.
+These restrictions of elements of $\mathfrak{m}$ are regarded as edges of a graph \emph{realised} as measurable (partial) maps.
+We showed that a notion of (alternating) path in a graphing could be defined.
 As a consequence, one can define the \emph{execution} as the set of alternating paths between graphings, mimicking the corresponding operation of graphs.
 On the other hand, a more complex argument shows that one can define appropriate measures of cycles in order to insure that the trefoil property holds.
-As a consequence, we obtained whole hierarchies of models of multiplicative-additive linear logic in this way.
+From this, we obtained whole hierarchies of models of multiplicative-additive linear logic.
 The purpose of this paper is to exhibit a family of such models in which one can interpret Elementary Linear Logic \cite{LLL,danosjoinet} with second-order quantification.

+It should be noted that since this paper was submitted, the author obtained further results using these techniques, mainly in two directions.
+On one hand, the author extended the constructions just mentioned in order to obtain models of full linear logic with second-order quantification \cite{seiller-goif}.
+The latter work however depends on the present paper, and in particular on the careful analysis of the interpretation of types when considering exponential connectives (i.e.\ (co-)perennial, or positive/negative conducts; \autoref{sec_Exp} and \autoref{polarise}).
+On the other hand, as envisioned in the previous interaction graphs paper \cite{seiller-goig}, the author obtained first results using graphings-based interaction graphs constructions to characterise a family of non-deterministic sub-linear complexity classes \cite{seiller-goinda}.